chihacknight/chihacknight.org/_posts/events/2018-01-30-the-tax-divide.md

   - events
 links:
 title: "ProPublica Illinois: The Tax Divide"
 description: "In 2017, ProPublica Illinois and the Chicago Tribune published The Tax Divide, a four-part series examining deep inequities in the Cook County’s property tax assessments system.
-ProPublica Illinois reporters Jason Grotto and Sandhya Kambhampati will discuss the stories, their methodology that the fallout from the series."
+ProPublica Illinois reporters Jason Grotto and Sandhya Kambhampati will discuss the stories, their methodology and the fallout from the series."
 speakers:
  - Jason Grotto, ProPublica Illinios
  - Sandhya Kambhampati, ProPublica Illinios